felipe2008pg1/Urban_Complaint_Systems/README.md

 * User authentication.
 * Automatic classification with AI.
 * Administrative dashboard.
-* melhoria visual do mapa
+* Visual improvement of the map.

 > 🚨 The system is still in the testing and active development phase.
 The addition of AI will be officially announced soon.